Phase Noise in RF and Microwave Amplifiers: Experimental Proof

 \subsubsection{Parallel amplifiers}

-In a third experiment we measured the phase noise of a pair of amplifiers (AFS6 or JS2) connected in parallel in order to reduce the flicker noise (Fig.~\ref{fig:Parallel}).
-We used Wilkinson power splitters/combiners at the input and at the output instead of $90^\circ$ couplers for the trivial reason that layout and trimming were simpler with the parts we had on hand.
+In a third experiment we measured the phase noise of a pair of amplifiers (AFS6 or JS2) connected in parallel.
+We used Wilkinson power splitters/combiners at the input and at the output instead of $90^\circ$ couplers for the trivial reason that layout and trimming are simpler.
 Anyway, the demonstration of our ideas is independent of the impedance-matching benefit of the $90^\circ$ couplers.
 The power $P_0$ refers to the main input, before splitting the signal.
 Measuring the AFS6, we had to adapt the power to experimental needs, while the JS2 could be measured at about the same level for the single amplifier and for the parallel configuration.
+The spectra are shown in Fig.~\ref{fig:Parallel}.

-In both cases we observe that the flicker of the pair is 2.5 dB lower than the noise of the single amplifier, while the model predicts 3 dB\@.
+We observe that the flicker of the pair is 2.5 dB lower than the noise of the single amplifier, while the model predicts 3 dB\@.
 This is ascribed to the gain asymmetry and to the asymmetry of the power splitter and combiner.

-In Figure \ref{fig:JS2_single_parallel} we observe a significant discrepancy with respect to the power-law \req{eq:specAmpli}.
+In Figure \ref{fig:Parallel}\,(A) we observe a significant discrepancy with respect to the power-law (\ref{eq:specAmpli}).
 A slope of $-7$ dB/decade shows up in the left-hand side of the spectrum, up to 10--30 Hz, followed by a small bump.
-We are aware that this behavior is quite unusual, and we have no explanation.
-However, the amplifiers are in a good shape and the spectrum is reproducible.
+Careful check indicates that there is no damage, and the result is reproducible.
+Having no explanation for this anomalous behavior, we report the spectrum as a counter example, yet the only one found.